breadeadd/biodiversity-site/README.md

 ## 📚 Credits

-Made for a school project — all sources and images credited in-site.
+All sources and images credited in-site.